Savannah Guthrie: Career

 Guthrie's first job in broadcasting was at KTVM, the NBC affiliate in Butte, Montana; she started in October 1993, but on her 10th day at the station, the local news operation was closed.
 She then went to work at ABC affiliate KMIZ in Columbia, Missouri, where she worked for two years before returning to Tucson and a job with NBC affiliate KVOA in 1995.
-After five years in Arizona, she took a job at WRC-TV, Washington, D.C., where she covered major stories, including the September 11 attack on The Pentagon and the 2001 anthrax attacks.
+After five years in Arizona, she took a job at WRC-TV, NBC's owned-and-operated station in Washington, D.C., where she covered major stories, including the September 11 attack on the Pentagon and the 2001 anthrax attacks.

-After working for several years as a broadcast journalist, Guthrie chose to resume her higher education, receiving a Juris Doctor from Georgetown University Law Center, where she graduated magna cum laude in 2002.
+After several years as a broadcast journalist, Guthrie chose to resume her higher education.
+In 2002, she graduated magna cum laude with a Juris Doctor from Georgetown University Law Center.
 She is a member of the bars of the District of Columbia and Arizona, having scored first place on the Arizona Bar Exam.
-She also was a member of Order of the Coif and received the International Academy of Trial Lawyers' Student Advocacy award for her work with victims of domestic violence.
+She became a member of Order of the Coif and received the International Academy of Trial Lawyers' Student Advocacy award for her work with victims of domestic violence.

 Guthrie worked for the law firm Akin Gump Strauss Hauer & Feld, where she served as a litigation associate, specializing in white-collar criminal defense.
 Guthrie accepted a clerkship on the U.S. District Court for the District of Columbia, but she later turned the role down to pursue her career in journalism.
 In 2004, she became a national trial correspondent for CourtTV.
 Guthrie covered high-profile legal proceedings, including the Senate Judiciary Committee confirmation hearings of U.S. Supreme Court nominee Samuel Alito, the abduction and murder trial of Carlie Brucia, the Martha Stewart case, and the Michael Jackson trial.

 NBC News (2007–present)

 Guthrie became a correspondent for NBC News in September 2007.
-She covered Sarah Palin's 2008 vice-presidential race from Fairbanks, Pittsburgh, San Antonio, Sioux City, Iowa, and Washington.
+She covered Sarah Palin's 2008 vice-presidential race from Fairbanks, Pittsburgh, San Antonio, Sioux City, Iowa, and Washington, D.C.
 On December 18, she was named a White House correspondent for NBC News.
 In this capacity, she contributed to all NBC News properties.
 Guthrie was also an NBC News anchor and substitute anchor on NBC Nightly News.

-On October 14, 2020, Guthrie served as moderator for the town hall scheduled by President Trump after he caught COVID-19 and refused to participate in a virtual presidential debate that was postponed for safety reasons, when Joe Biden scheduled a solo town hall debate, Trump and NBC scheduled one at the same date and time as Biden's town hall.